 • Bodily phobias – such as blood, vomit or having injections

-And agoraphobia and social phobia are the most common complex phobias (and are more likely developed in adulthood).
+Agoraphobia and social phobia are the most common complex phobias (and are more likely developed in adulthood).

 Knowing a little about how our brain works can be really helpful in understanding how we can treat specific phobias.

 Our brains don’t recognise the difference between imagined and reality.
 When our anxiety leads us to imagine gradually worsening outcomes, our brain stores these as actual events and causes our phobias to become stronger.
 The original ‘scary’ event, which may only have happened once, is also strengthened and multiplied each time we recall or retell the story.
-You can see here how a phobia can develop.
+You can see here how a childhood phobia can develop.

+The good news is that the opposite is also true, and this is where hypnotherapy is such a helpful tool in overcoming phobias.
 When we are in a relaxed state, the amygdala is quietened and we can both revisit the original event and a create a preferred future event to create a new reference in our brain.
 Because the brain doesn’t know the difference between reality and imagination, if we vividly imagine a new version and how we would like future similar events to play out, we can change the corrupt storage in our brain with our preferred reality.

+It is important to remember that when a fear develops into a phobia, this response is all in the primitive mind.
+In our primitive mind we can only react with the primitive responses of anxiety, anger or depression or a combination of all three.
 Phobias are not from our intellectual mind, they do not come from a place of reason or proper assessment.
 When we are in our primitive mind, we are unable to be solution focussed, creative or listen to reasoning – these parts of our brain shut down when we are in survival mode.

 If you recognise that your child has developed a phobia, remember that it is unlikely that you can reason with them.
 The phobia is not rational.

-If you witness your child having a panic response to a phobia, here are some ways that you can help in the moment.
+If you witness your child having a panic response to a phobia, here are some ways that you can help in the moment:

 • Remove them from the stressful situation or remove the stress from them